 Some of the participants preferred not to be audio-recorded and in these instances we took extensive field notes, which we showed them at the end of the interview so they could check over what we had written and make amendments where necessary.
 In a few other instances, interviews were conducted by telephone or participants responded to interview questions by email.
 But most interviews were conducted in person.
 This was a decision that significantly changed the shape of the study.
 The decision to run one-to-one interviews with multiple follow-ups with some of the participants allowed us to go into considerably more detail and we gathered richer and more textured data but it was also a more time-consuming strategy and as such we had to reduce the total number of participants that we had originally planned to invite.
-Joanna Kidman worked alongside members of the Māori participant group.
+Joanna Kidman worked alongside members of the Māori participant group to gather data and Cherie Chu worked with members of the Pacific participant group.
 In this report, we focus primarily on the interview data.